Code-Institute-Submissions/htmltablebuilder/README.md

 ### Motivation
 ---

-- Working part time with LLC and in association with Steve Ellis Operations Co-Ordinator of LLC we identified that staff preferred to work on Timetables in Excel.
+- Working part time with LLC and in association with Steve Ellis Operations Co-Ordinator of LLC we identified that staff prefer to work on Timetables in Excel.
 - These Excel timetables need to be controlled and managed.
 - These excel timetables need to be visible to the public.
 - Wordpress is the preferred platform to publish timetables for public viewing.

 The challenge is to take data stored in Excel files and bring them to the public through Wordpress.

+To do this we need to take Excel timetables and convert them to properly formatted HTML tables.

+The Users can then Copy and Paste the HTML into Custom posts on Wordpress.

 ![](assets/images/excel.webp)